 - Injuries: These are non-work-related injuries that make you unable to perform your regular work duties.

-- Musculoskeletal injuries: This is when you have pain or injuries in the musculoskeletal region of your body, usually due to jarring of some kind.
+- Musculoskeletal injuries: This is when you have pain or injuries in the musculoskeletal region of your body.
 This is only for the short-term injury of the musculoskeletal system.
 The long-term disability would be covered under your long-term policy.

 - Cancer or other illnesses: Some cancer and illnesses are short-term and can have you back at it within months .
 This can be covered under a short-term disability policy.